How to mount a WSL2 disk on Linux

 46932SUSE.openSUSELeap15-2_022rs2aj13994

-If you're on Windows you can cheat and look this up with PowerShell:
+If you still have Windows available, you can look this up with PowerShell:

 wsl --list --verbose